AutomateThePlanet/Bellatrix-Documentation/docs/api-automation/authentication.md

 Explanations
 ------------
-Bellatrix provides an easy way to authenticate through the usage of few attributes.
+BELLATRIX provides an easy way to authenticate through the usage of few attributes.
 ```csharp
 [JwtAuthenticationStrategy(GlobalConstants.JwtToken)]
 ```